 8. Travel adapters/converters:

-You are going to have electronics that you will be plugging into European, American, or Australian outlets.
-You will probably want 2-3 power plug adapters and/or converters.
+You're going to have electronics that you will be plugging into European, American, or Australian outlets.
+You'll probably want 2-3 power plug adapters and/or converters.
 They can be pretty cheap and make great socking stuffers!
-Remember if plan on traveling to a different country you will need different adaptors.
+Remember if plan on traveling to a different country you might need different adaptors.

 GE favorites: Just make sure you find the converter/adapter for your country.
 Amazon always has a large selection.